tfsec/tfsec.github.io/_docs/custom_checks.md

 ```

 ##### endsWith
 The `endsWith` check action passes if the checked attribute string ends with the specified value.
-For example, to check that `acl` begins with `public` you could use the following `MatchSpec`;
+For example, to check that `acl` ends with `read` you could use the following `MatchSpec`;

 ```json
 "matchSpec" : {